 Steven was ready for a good party.
 He didn’t really think about whether drinking beer or not tonight.
 It was a part of the plan all along.
 No party without beer, he said yes.
 Let the party begin!

 Mark didn’t use to drink.
 His dad was always an alcoholic.
-Even though he didn’t had any emotional relation with beer.
+Even though he didn’t have any emotional relation with beer.
 He always thought about that night when he found his father passed out on the toilet.
 He always was afraid of ending like that as well in 20 years.
 But he wanted to overcome that.
 He wanted some acknowledgement from his friends and be cool.
-He already complained that much about his childhood.
-So Mark said “Yes”.
+He already complained so much about his childhood.
 Let’s just have this party, I won’t get addicted he thought to himself.
 So Mark said “Yes”.

 Thomas always went a little loose when he got a little tipsy.
 Thomas liked this feeling because he got more spontaneous and had better conversations with his friends.
 Tonight, Thomas wanted to use this.
 Because over the past months, Thomas got a little bi-curious and certainly when he drunk some beers.
 Lately, Thomas was having some feelings about Mark.
 Mark was so mysterious.
 Thomas wanted to refuse these feelings because he wasn’t sure whether his friends would accept this, but he suspected Mark from being bi-curious as well.
 Nevertheless, tonight it was a party, things might get loose and Mark just accepted a beer from Dave, which is quite an exception.
 Let’s go for it, said Thomas to himself, and Thomas nodded for a beer.